Mechazo11/clearpath_simulator_harmonic/NOTES.md

 ## Which vehicle model do we use?

 Two are available.
 Either Ackermann model (from ros2_rover) or differential drive (skid-steering) controller.
 We will use Skid-Steering kinematics as Husky robot will be easy to setup for experimentaionts.
 It appears just getting MPPI-Generic to correctly work will be enough.
+So we will just stick to **Skid-steering vehicle**.

 Excerpt from discussion with Chatgpt o1-preview are as follows